-Jack is a former McKinsey Partner and Carlyle Group Principal with 30 years of international experience.
-He has been President, CFO, or COO of 2 Carlyle companies and 4 others.
+A former McKinsey Partner and Carlyle Group Principal with 30 years of international experience, Jack has served as the president, CFO, and COO of two Carlyle companies and four others.
 He is a finance, strategy, and operations expert with deep experience in telecom, financial services, data centers, and manufacturing.
-Jack enjoys freelancing because it allows him to work on a wide-variety of issues for companies of all sizes and many industries.
+Jack enjoys freelancing because it allows him to work on a wide variety of issues for companies of all sizes and many industries.

 Served as an economic advisor to the Brazilian Minister of Telecommunications for the re-regulation and privatization of Telebras.
-Developed pricing and investment models that led to regulatory framework, which tripled Brazilian teledensity in less than 5 years.
+Developed pricing and investment models that led to the regulatory framework, which tripled Brazilian teledensity in less than five years.

-Built a comprehensive interactive pricing model for 3 competing grades of fiber-based packaging as key input to paper mill investment decision.
+Built a comprehensive interactive pricing model for three competing grades of fiber-based packaging as a key input for paper mill investment decisions.

-Served as an advisor to Ecuador's Minister of Finance during 1999 currency crisis.
-Built banking industry models which demonstrated system-wide insolvency and the impending liquidity crisis.
+Served as an advisor to Ecuador's Minister of Finance during the 1999 currency crisis.
+Built banking industry models that demonstrated system-wide insolvency and the impending liquidity crisis.